ddund/fsp-server-container/README.md

 ## How to use it?
 Pull the published container:`podman pull ghcr.io/ddund/fsp-server:latest`

-Or build the container on your own by running the `buildah.sh` script.
+Or build the container on your own.
+Clone the repo, initialize and update the submodule and run the `buildah.sh` script.
 You must have `buildah` installed.

 ## FSP configuration
 An example configuration file, `fspd.conf`, is provided.
 It is commented to explain the configuration parameters.